 Tucson is one of only two known American cities famous for its cuisine, offering Sonoran hot dogs, street food, and ingredients that are rich and native to the region.
-Sonoran-style Mexican cuisine is famous in Tucson, Arizona.
+Sonoran-style Mexican cuisine is renowned in Tucson, Arizona.

 Tucson was the first American city to be added to the list of Cities of Gastronomy by the United Nations Educational, Scientific, and Cultural Organization in December 2015.